medrevolvebilling.com

 Maintaining Human Supervision:

 While AI can assist with coding tasks, human supervision will remain essential to ensure the accuracy and quality of coding.
-The codes AI suggests will still need to be reviewed and verified by human coders, particularly in complex scenarios that call for judgment and understanding.
+Human coders still need to review and verify the codes AI suggests, especially in complex scenarios that require judgment and understanding.

 Resolving Challenges: